nguyenhuynhdat/nguyenhuynhdat.github.io/lessons/m45-cursor-theme.md

 ---
 layout: default
 title: CURSOR THEME
-description: install an cursor theme.
+description: ""
 ---

-My mother once complained that the cursor on her Sony TV (connected to a PC) was a bit small for her eyes.
+My mother once complained that the cursor on her 40 inches Sony TV (connected to a PC) was a bit small for her eyes.

-I know that there are cursor themes but have never bothered to look into it and have used the default cursor of Debian for years.
+I know that there were cursor themes but had never bothered to look into  and had used the default cursor of Debian/ Ubuntu for years.
 After some searching, I found one called **Breeze**, a series of beautiful cursor theme:

 ![breeze cursor theme]({{site.baseurl}}/images/mousebreezegif.gif)